agajews/furry-chainsaw/CONTRIBUTING.md

-# Contibuting to Furry Chainsaw
+# Contibuting to The Bridge

-Welcome to the Furry Chainsaw contributing page!
+Welcome to the The Bridge contributing page!
 We're super excited you've taken an interest in this project.

 ## Quickstart
 * Take a look at our [todo list](https://github.com/agajews/furry-chainsaw/TODO.md)